-Faculty Fellows will meet twice per month during the 2018 spring semester, attending panels and skill-building workshops offered by faculty, communications experts from University Relations, and others experienced with public engagement.
-Fellows will also have the opportunity to work in small groups and receive peer mentoring tailored to their engagement plan, as well as to present their research to Massachusetts lawmakers.
+Faculty Fellows will meet twice per month during the 2019 spring semester, attending panels and skill-building workshops offered by faculty, communications experts from University Relations, and others experienced with public engagement.
+Fellows will also work in small groups and receive peer mentoring tailored to their engagement plan, and be given the opportunity to present their research to Massachusetts lawmakers.

 Selection criteria include:

-- Commitment to developing materials for non-academic audiences during the fellowship period and beyond
+- Commitment to developing materials for non-academic audiences based on your research and scholarship

 *“Potential for significant public impact” recognizes the many forms that public engagement can take—e.g., working with media, policy makers, the courts, advocacy groups, or professional and practitioner organizations.